juandlt-csu/ross.wq.tools/README.md

-# ross.wq.tools
+# ROSSyndicate Water Quality Tools

-ROSSyndicate Water Quality Tools.
+Tools developed by the ROSSyndicate in order to analyze water quality time series data.